vicps/coding_exercise_HTTP_Server/README.md

 6- Using simple free CSS templates, available at [W3Schools](https://www.w3schools.com/w3css/tryit.asp?filename=tryw3css_templates_cv&stacked=h)

 7- Using Selenium and unitTest for automation, with Python.
-Basic Page-object model
+Basic Page-object model.
+Chrome driver is already included in the project.

 8- Needed requirements to be isntalled in requirements.txt file